Bullying on Social Media (and Other Places): Tips to Lessen or Even Eliminate the Impact

-Civility, formal politeness or courtesy in behavior or speech, truly is a sign of embracing real diversity of thought and opinion.
+Civility, formal politeness, or courtesy in behavior or speech, truly is a sign of embracing real diversity of thought and opinion.
 Civility allows for an emotional environment that is safe to actually discuss and debate honest differences.
 Civility and acceptance, as opposed to bullying, allows for healthy debate.
-And when our children witness civility, then they can see healthy political debate that sets a great example for younger generations of how to communicate respectfully during a disagreement.
+And when our children witness civility, then they can see the healthy political debate that sets a great example for younger generations of how to communicate respectfully during a disagreement.

 Bullying in the Aftermath of the Election

-During the 2016 election season, we saw both candidates behaving badly — practicing name calling and other bullying tactics.
+During the 2016 election season, we saw both candidates behaving badly — practicing name-calling and other bullying tactics.
 They even encouraged their own supporters to bully the other side.
 So, it’s no surprise that Americans can rarely have a conversation about politics that doesn’t turn personal.
 I find this a particularly painful development in our society.

 Now I’m not saying that just any political conversation is bullying.
 If you can have a healthy debate and stick to the issue at hand, that is great.
-However, I’ve noticed that when a comment is made regarding politics, rather than debate the particular policy in question, it is the character of the person who is attacked.
+However, I’ve noticed that when a comment is made regarding politics, rather than debating the particular policy in question, it is the character of the person who is attacked.
 The policy discussion is lost in a flurry of personal attacks.

-This is where the political bullying comes in – if you supported Trump, you were labeled a racist, sexist, bigoted, homophobe.
+This is where the political bullying comes in – if you supported Trump, you were labeled a racist, sexist, bigoted, and homophobe.
 And if you supported Hillary, you supported a serial liar who was treasonous, an extortionist, and a criminal – “lock her up” was chanted at the rallies.

-With this type of behavior in the forefront, it’s no small wonder why it is increasingly difficult to have a civil conversation where we can have a healthy debate about policies.
+With this type of behavior at the forefront, it’s no small wonder why it is increasingly difficult to have a civil conversation where we can have a healthy debate about policies.
 And the sad thing is that the personal attacks work!
-But only in the short-term.
+But only in the short term.
 In the long run, we are all paying a price for this.
 The price is becoming steep.
 We are now further alienated from each other.
 The outlook for our society is not good unless we can change the tone and course that we are currently on.

 In short, we need to bring back civility.
 Instead of trying to “win” an argument or discussion, we now tend to want to annihilate anyone who has an honest difference in viewpoints.
-Having said that, let’s explore what all of us can do to help turn the tide towards more civility.
+Having said that, let’s explore what all of us can do to help turn the tide toward more civility.

 The Upside!
 Tips That Actually Help